aw-tests/sdk-for-php/docs/account.md

 PATCH https://appwrite.io/v1/account/password
 ```

 ** Update currently logged in user password.
-For validation, user is required to pass the password twice. **
+For validation, user is required to pass in the new password, and the old password.
+For users created with OAuth and Team Invites, oldPassword is optional. **

 ### Parameters